 This class fulfills the Applied Experience requirement for Public Health Studies majors.

-This course will be co-taught by Dr. Mieka Smart, Assistant Professor in the Division of Public Health at Michigan State University, and Dr. Roland Thorpe, Jr., Associate Professor in the JHU Bloomberg School of Public Health.
-This will be Dr. Smart's seventh year leading the Uganda intersession program and Dr. Thorpe's first.
+This course will be taught by Dr. Mieka Smart, Assistant Professor in the Division of Public Health at Michigan State University, and faculty from Makerere University's School of Public Health in Kampala.
+This will be Dr. Smart's seventh year leading the Uganda intersession program.